 Müesli, bigger selection and better taste

-Blätterkrokant, another heavenly sweet thing: brittle, covered with chocolate (hard to explain?!)
+Blätterkrokant, another heavenly sweet thing: brittle, covered with chocolate (it’s somehow hard to explain?!)

-WMF cookware, simply one of the best.
-I also look for Kaiser baking pans, my springform pan never leakes, easy to clean and is non-stick.
+Kaiser baking pans, my springform pan never leaks, easy to clean and is non-stick.

-Quark, unfortunately I can’t bring that home with me.
+Quark, unfortunately, I can’t bring that home with me.
 It is the main ingredient for a good German cheesecake.
 I love it on a fresh crispy roll with homemade jam.
+But try it while you are there.

 German wines: Riesling, Muller-Thurgau, Silvaner, Dornfelder.
 I don’t know why, but most available German wines in the states are sweet.
 I think they keep the good stuff for themselves.